-As part of achieving those goals, PPG is working to re-energize the PPG network through
+As part of achieving those goals, PPG is working to re-energize the PPG network through revising the membership value proposition and improving fiscal responsibility by continuously diversifying funding sources and looking at new business models.

 Below is a brief history of PPG Membership and overview of opportunities for enhancement.